Filling MIDI Velocity using U-Net Image Colorizer: Methods

 \subsection{Loss Function}

 The proposed loss function combines binary cross-entropy (BCE) loss with cosine similarity (CosSim) introduced in \cite{kim2023piano}, with \(\alpha=0.2\), defined as:

-where BCE loss is used to optimize the prediction error; CosSim is computed for each pitch and then averaged, capturing the trending of velocity changes over time:
+where the BCE loss is used to optimize the prediction error; CosSim is computed for each pitch and then averaged, capturing the trending of velocity changes over time:

-here, $s_{\text{cos}}$ and $l_{\text{bce}}$ are standard functions in PyTorch, with $y_{t,p}$ and $\hat{y}_{t,p}$ denoting the target and predicted velocity, respectively.
-To further mitigate the sparsity, we applied the masking operation <$m$> using the onset roll \(O\).
-This performs an element-wise computation, ignoring errors from silent time steps and counts each note once at its onset.
-The masked BCE loss is defined as:

-In addition, we applied the weighting operation <$w$> to reduce the boundary velocity prediction errors, as observed in \cite{jeong2020note, kim2024method, kim2023score}.
-Based on the Gaussian distribution of the velocity observed in Figure 3, we design a V-shaped weighting centered on 64 (normalized to 0.5), with an empirical factor of 3 to enhance areas outside the midpoint.
-The weighted BCE loss is defined as:
+here, CosSim and BCE are functions pre-built in PyTorch, with $y_{t,p}$ and $\hat{y}_{t,p}$ denoting the target and predicted velocity, respectively.
+The indices $t$ and $p$ represent the time and pitch dimensions.
+To deal with the sparsity, we apply a masking operation <$m$> using the onset roll \(O\), which ignores silent time steps and counts each note once at its onset.
+In addition, a weighting operation <$w$> is introduced to reduce the boundary velocity prediction errors emphasized in \cite{jeong2020note, kim2024method, kim2023score}.
+Motivated by the Gaussian distribution of velocity observed in Figure 3, we design a V-shaped weighting centered on 64 (normalized to 0.5), with an empirical factor of 3 to enhance regions away from the midpoint.
+The updated BCE loss with masking and weighting is defined as: